learnbyexample/cli-computing/cli_computing.md

 **Further Reading**

 * [wikipedia: File monitoring with tail -f and -F options](https://en.wikipedia.org/wiki/Tail_(Unix)#File_monitoring)
+    * [toolong](https://github.com/Textualize/toolong) — terminal application to view, tail, merge, and search log files
 * [unix.stackexchange: How does the tail -f option work?](https://unix.stackexchange.com/q/18760/109046)
 * [How to deal with output buffering?](https://mywiki.wooledge.org/BashFAQ/009)

 ## head

-By default, `head` displays the first 10 lines of input file(s).
+By default, `head` displays the first 10 lines of input files.
 If there are less than 10 lines in the input, only those lines will be displayed.
 You can use the `-n` option to change the number of lines displayed.
 By using `head -n -N`, you can get all the input lines except the last `N` lines.

 ```bash
 # first three lines